apache/flink/docs/streaming_guide.md

 Flink Streaming API
 -----------

-The Streaming API is currently part of the *addons* Maven project.
+The Streaming API is currently part of the *flink-staging* Maven project.
 All relevant classes are located in the *org.apache.flink.streaming* package.

 Add the following dependency to your `pom.xml` to use the Flink Streaming.